Henry Francis Lyte: Early career and marriage

-In 1817 Lyte became a curate in Marazion, Cornwall, and there met and married Anne Maxwell, daughter of a well-known Scottish-Irish family.
+In 1817 Lyte became a curate in Marazion, Cornwall, and there met and married Anne Maxwell, daughter of William Maxwell of a well-known Scottish-Irish family.
 She was 31, seven years older than her husband and a "keen Methodist."
 Furthermore, she "could not match her husband's good looks and personal charm."
 Nevertheless, the marriage was happy and successful.
 Anne eventually made Lyte's situation more comfortable by contributing her family fortune, and she was an excellent manager of the house and finances.
 They had two daughters and three sons, one of whom was the chemist and photographer Farnham Maxwell-Lyte.
 A grandson was the well known historian Sir Henry Churchill Maxwell-Lyte.

 From 1820 to 1822 the Lytes lived in Sway, Hampshire.
 Itself only 5 mi from the sea, the house in Sway was the only one the couple shared during their marriage that was neither on a river or by the sea.
 At Sway Lyte lost a month-old daughter and wrote his first book, later published as Tales In Verse Illustrative of the Several Petitions of the Lord's Prayer (1826).
 In 1822 the Lytes moved to Dittisham, Devon, on the River Dart and then, after Lyte had regained some measure of health, to the small parish of Charleton.